cerc-io/watcher-ts/packages/erc721-watcher/README.md

   * A Transfer event to 0xDC7d7A8920C8Eecc098da5B7522a5F31509b5Bfc shall be visible in the subscription at endpoint.

-  * An auto-generated diff_staged IPLDBlock should be added with parent cid pointing to the initial checkpoint IPLDBlock.
+  * An auto-generated `diff_staged` IPLDBlock should be added with parent cid pointing to the initial checkpoint IPLDBlock.

+  * Custom property `transferCount` should be 1 initially.

 * Run the getState query at the endpoint to get the latest IPLDBlock for NFT_ADDRESS: